 To ensure that the peace secured through negotiations is maintained beyond signing of the treaty,

-To build on achievement of the treaty by introducing the vision of a long-term campaign to foster a global paradigm shift in attitude that rejects violence and embraces nonviolence with respect to all kinds of social conflicts, including those that lead to civil wars.
+To build on establishment of the treaty by introducing the vision of fashioning an Earth "peace system"via a long-term campaign that fosters a global paradigm shift in attitude, a shift that rejects violence and embraces nonviolence with respect to all kinds of social conflicts, including those that lead to civil wars.

-Seeking Allies The PEP campaign will reach out to individuals and groups that address aspects of social behavior recognized by students of war as being root causes of wars.
+Seeking Allies The PEP campaign will reach out to individuals and groups that address aspects of social behavior recognized by students of war as being the root causes of wars.
 They are many and highly diverse.
-PEP will stress how each one is key to maintaining peace...and how each one will benefit from human and financial resources liberated by a treaty that puts an end to wars between nations.
-They will be encouraged to have their members sign PEP's petition to be sent to relevant entities capable of putting the wheels in motion for a new peace treaty effort, urging those entities to take the necessary action to facilitate negotiations.
+PEP will stress how dealing with each one is key to maintaining peace...and how people tackling each one will benefit by gaining access to human and financial resources liberated by a working peace treaty that halts wars between nations.
+These organizations or projects will be encouraged to have their members sign PEP's peace treaty petition which urges international leaders to begin peace treaty negotiations NOW.

-A series of essays, called “Cornerstones of Enduring Peace”, explain how and why so many diverse issues are necessary conditions for ending international and civil wars.
-See the dropdown list entitled "Summary of the Nine Cornerstones" which lists and gives links to the various essays.
+A series of essays, “Cornerstones of Enduring Peace”, explain how and why so many diverse issues are necessary conditions for ending international and civil wars.
+The dropdown list entitled "Summary of the Nine Cornerstones" lists and gives links to the various essays.

-Below are examples of efforts critical to securing and maintaining peace; globally, hundreds of organizations and projects focus on one or more of them.
+Below are examples of efforts critical to securing an enduring peace; globally, hundreds of organizations and projects focus on one or more of them.

 Empowering women,